 This project explores how fungi contribute to speciation and diversification in the orchid genus Platanthera and investigates how preferences for fungal use are inherited by studying parent species and their hybrid offspring.

-All orchid species form symbiotic relationships with fungi and depend completely on exploitation of specific fungi for germination.
+All orchid species form symbiotic relationships with fungi and depend completely on the exploitation of specific fungi for germination.
 Most species remain associated with fungi as adults as well.
-While some orchid species require a single specific strain of fungi for germination and growth, other species are able to use a broader, but still limited, range of fungi.
-Specialization to specific symbiotic partners can contribute to speciation mechanisms and symbiotic relationships are predicted to be a major factor for diversification and evolution of the involved partners.
+While some orchid species require a single specific strain of fungus for germination and growth, other species can use a broader, but still limited, range of fungi.
+Specialization to specific symbiotic partners can contribute to speciation mechanisms, and symbiotic relationships are predicted to be a major factor for the diversification and evolution of the involved partners.
 Despite the recognized importance of fungi to orchids, there is still very limited knowledge on the evolution and inheritance of species-specific fungal preferences.

-In this project we use hybrid complexes in the terrestrial orchid genus Platanthera as model systems to explore the role of fungal use in speciation and divergence among closely related orchid taxa, and to investigate how preferences for specific fungal partners are inherited.
+In this project, we use hybrid complexes in the terrestrial orchid genus Platanthera as model systems to explore the role of fungal use in speciation and divergence among closely related orchid taxa and investigate how preferences for specific fungal partners are inherited.